 Endoplasmic reticulum

-The endoplasmic reticulum (ER) is the site of protein assembly by the ribosomes.
-The ER is situated in the cytoplasm and consists of a double membrane formed into a network of hollow tubes, flattened sheets, and round sacs, which together are knowns as the cisternae.
-The ER is connected to the nuclear envelope.
-There are two types of endoplasmic reticulum: smooth and rough ER.
+The endoplasmic reticulum (ER) is the site where proteins are assembled by ribosomes.
+Located in the cytoplasm, the ER consists of a double membrane shaped into a network of hollow tubes, flattened sheets, and rounded sacs known collectively as cisternae.
+It is also directly connected to the nuclear envelope.

 A 3D representation of the ER is shown below: